 In order to reclassify the substance, regulators need evidence in the form of phase III clinical trials.
 The FDA signed a Special Protocol Assessment (SPA) submitted by MAPS (currently the leading push behind MDMA research in the United States).
 This SPA means that as long as the phase III trials are expected to complete by mid-2021, MDMA will automatically be approved for use in clinical medicine.

-MDMA will still be illegal to possess, synthesize, and consume MDMA outside of this strict criteria.
+MDMA will still be illegal to possess, synthesize, and consume MDMA outside of these strict criteria.

 Most likely outcome: Decriminalization